spotDL/spotify-downloader/README.md

 ## Installation

-You need to download ffmpeg to use this tool.
-Download and installation instructions can be found at [ffmpeg.org](https://ffmpeg.org/)
+You need to download FFmpeg to use this tool.
+Download and installation instructions can be found at [FFmpeg.org](https://ffmpeg.org/)

-- Recommended Stable Version
+- Recommended Stable Version:

     ```
     $ pip install spotdl
     ```

-- Alternatively for the latest version (not necessarily stable)
+- Alternatively, for the latest version (not necessarily stable):

     ```
     $ pip install https://github.com/spotDL/spotify-downloader/archive/next-rel-dev.zip